 A nutrient-dense salad is a perfect accompaniment to a Christmas meal.
 “A Christmas coloured salad adds raw enzymes to the meal; superfoods like parsley and coriander pack a detoxifying punch; and pomegranate gives colour and a dash of Vitamin C,” she explains.

 Of course, Christmas isn’t Christmas without a sweet treat or two.
 Cristina recommends Angela Liddon’s Vegan Chocolate Truffles.
 “Made with full-fat coconut milk, dark chocolate and shredded coconut, these are simply the most delicious truffles ever.
 Plus coconut milk is great for improving circulation making these truffles a great way of lowering your blood pressure during a drama-filled family Christmas!” she shares.

 What if you’re celebrating Christmas at a relative’s or friend’s home?

 The real culprit at Christmas get-togethers is alcohol, which kicks in way before the food.
 This causes blood sugar spikes, which end up as Christmas love handles.
 Cristina suggests you eat a small portion of protein with a healthy fat before leaving home.
 “Have a few bites of leftover roast chicken with a slice of avocado or a few ham slices with some nuts – enough to fill you up and ensure that the first sip of bubbly doesn’t send your blood sugar spiking.
-This trick also ensures that you don’t snack uncontrollably on crisps or other snacks rich in trans-fats,”
+This trick also ensures that you don’t snack uncontrollably on crisps or other snacks rich in trans-fats.”

 Take a bottle of sparkling water along with that bottle of wine to the party, says Alison Middleton, MD and Wellness Ambassador at Health Nation, which offers health, nutrition, and fitness coaching.
 “Jazz it up by adding some slices of lemon, or cucumber and strawberries to make it look pretty and taste great.
-Also, take a healthy dish with you that you know you and your family will enjoy.”
+Also, take a healthy dish with you that you know you and your family will enjoy,” she says.

 At the party, scan the spread.
 ‘Crowd out’ the unhealthy options with protein and salads.
 “Remember, not all salads are created equal.
 Hummus, salsa and guacamole are healthier than mayonnaise,” Alison advises.

 And if there is something you really fancy, have it, she says.
 “Pick that one thing you really want and – rather than chowing down a whole slice – opt for a few mouthfuls and eat mindfully.
 Savour the textures, smells and taste, and put your fork down in between bites.
 Eating slowly and mindfully will mean you will feel fuller and more satisfied.”

-Work it, baby
+Work it, Baby

 The last thing any of us want is to end the month-long binge in the spirit of Christmas emulating Santa.
 But stepping away from all the warm family fun for a workout in the cold might be the last thing you want to do.
 Andrew Cox, Director of Training, Joint Dynamics, says there are plenty of ways for the whole family to stay fit during the festive season.

 Wrestling or vigorous tickling is one such way to enjoy a good workout.
 “Exercise promotes the release of feel-good hormones such as dopamine, while family connection that includes hugs promote the release of oxytocin, the ‘trust and love’ hormone.
 Wrestling and tickling will release both.
 Any parent that can do three to five three-minute play wrestle rounds with their young child will understand just how physically demanding and fun this ‘exercise’ is!”
 Andrew comments.

 A tennis tournament using balloons is another fun indoor activity.
 “The likelihood of breaking anything is low and the likelihood of fun combined with a great family workout is high.
 If you have space, get three different coloured balloons and take turns to follow the pattern of hitting green, then blue, the red, for example, one after the other not letting the balloons touch the ground.
 See how many rounds you can get.
 It is an amazing workout and encourages communication and teamwork.
 If you think this sounds easy – try it.
 Balloons and family members go everywhere,” Andrew says.

 When you do head out with the family, hit the trails with some water and healthy snacks.
 You’ll reap the benefits of being in the great outdoors in a cooler, kid-friendly climate.

 With the cooler climate come the inevitable coughs and colds, which can put a real dampener on the Christmas spirit.
 Fortunately, mandarins and citrus fruits are in season during the winter.
 “Rich in Vitamin C and antioxidants, these fruits are perfect for boosting immunity during the winter holidays,” Cristina explains.